 Medical coding

 The medical center provides thousands of services.
 Therefore, it is not possible to send insurance compensation forms with written descriptions.
-Instead, medical billing professionals use alphanumeric codes to designate various procedures, laboratory tests, electronic prescriptions, etc.
+Instead, medical billing professionals use specific code sets to designate various procedures, laboratory tests, electronic prescriptions, and more.
+The most widely used are CPT and ICD-10 codes.
+CPT (Current Procedural Terminology) codes identify procedures and services performed, while ICD-10 (International Classification of Diseases, 10th Revision) codes capture diagnoses.
+HCPCS codes are also used for supplies and services not covered by CPT.

 Since coding is directly related to the acceptance of the claim, the operator must take additional precautions.